-During the above deliberation and negotiation processes, the Target Company has reported to the special committee from time to time and has obtained its approval as necessary.
+During the above deliberation and negotiation processes, the Target Company has reported to the special committee from time to time and has obtained the approval of the special committee as necessary.
 Specifically, the Target Company first explained the negotiation policies of the Transaction to the special committee and obtained its approval.
 Before preparing a draft business plan, which was to be presented to the Tender Offeror and which was used by Merrill Lynch and PwC to calculate the value of the Target Company Shares, the Target Company gave a prior explanation to the special committee about its preparation policies.
-During the process of the preparation, it also gave several explanations to the special committee about the details, material conditions precedent, progress, and other matters regarding the draft business plan, and obtained the special committee's confirmation and approval regarding the final business plan.
+During the process of the preparation, it also gave several explanations to the special committee about the details, material conditions precedent, progress, and other matters regarding the draft business plan, and obtained the special committee's confirmation and approval regarding the reasonableness of the details, material conditions precedent, progress, and other matters regarding the final business plan.
 Further, when the Target Company receives proposals for the Tender Offer Price and terms of the Tender Offer from ITOCHU and the Tender Offeror, it from time to time makes reports to the special committee and obtains its instructions and requests regarding response policies and negotiation policies with ITOCHU and the Tender Offeror, and then responds in accordance with the instructions and requests.

-Thereafter, on July 7, 2020, the Target Company received a report from the special committee stating that: (i) it is reasonable for the Target Company's board of directors to declare an opinion supporting the Tender Offer and to declare an opinion leaving the decision up to the Target Company shareholders as to whether they tender their shares in the Tender Offer; (ii) (a) it is not considered to be disadvantageous to the Target Company's general shareholders that the Target Company shareholders as to whether they tender offer and will leave the decision up to the Target Company shareholders as to whether they tender their shares in the Tender Offer; and (b) it is not considered to be disadvantageous to the Target Company's general shareholders that the Target Company shareholders as to whether they tender their shares in the Tender Offer; and (b) it is not considered to be disadvantageous to the Target Company's general shareholders that the Target Company's board of directors supports to the Target Company's general shareholders that the Target Company shareholders as to whether they tender their shares in the Tender Offer; and (b) it is not considered to be disadvantageous to the Target Company's general shareholders that the Target Company's board of directors will hold a special shareholders' meeting in response to a request for convocation of shareholders' meeting to resolve the privatization of the Target Company by the Tender Offeror et al. and a proposal regarding the Share Consolidation submitted by the shareholders (hereinafter referred to as the "Report") (for an outline of the Report, please see "(iii) Establishment of an Independent Special Committee" in "(Measures to Ensure the Fairness of the Tender Offer Including Measures to Ensure the Fairness of the Tender Offer Price and to Avoid Conflicts of Interest)" in "(ii) Background of Calculation" in "(4) Basis for Calculation of the Tender Offer Price" in "3.
+Thereafter, on July 8, 2020, the Target Company received a report from the special committee stating that: (i) it is reasonable for the Target Company's board of directors to declare an opinion supporting the Tender Offer and to declare an opinion leaving the decision up to the Target Company shareholders as to whether they tender their shares in the Tender Offer; and (ii) (a) it is not considered to be disadvantageous to the Target Company's general minority shareholders that the Target Company's board of directors supports the Tender Offer and will leave the decision up to the Target Company shareholders as to whether they tender their shares in the Tender Offer; and (b) it is not considered to be disadvantageous to the Target Company's minority shareholders for the Target Company's board of directors to make a decision on taking the Company private through the Share Consolidation after the successful completion of the Tender Offer on the assumption that will be conducted using the method expected in the Transactions (hereinafter referred to as the "Report") (for an outline of the Report, please see "(iii) Establishment of an Independent Special Committee" in "(Measures to Ensure the Fairness of the Tender Offer Including Measures to Ensure the Fairness of the Tender Offer Price and to Avoid Conflicts of Interest)" in "(ii) Background of Calculation" in "(4) Basis for Calculation of the Tender Offer Price" in "3.
 Outline of the Tender Offer" below).
-Together with the Report, the Target Company has also received from the special committee the stock valuation report showing the results of the valuation of the Target Company Shares (hereinafter referred to as the "PwC Stock Valuation Report"), which was submitted by PwC to the special committee on July 7, 2020 (for an outline of the PwC Stock Valuation Report, please see "(v) Acquisition of a Stock Valuation Report by the Special Committee from an Independent Third-Party Valuation Firm" in "(Measures to Ensure the Fairness of the Tender Offer Including Measures to Ensure the Fairness of the Tender Offer Including Measures to Ensure the Fairness of the Tender Offer Including Measures to Ensure the Fairness of the Tender Offer Including Measures to Ensure the Fairness of the Tender Offer Including Measures to Ensure the Fairness of the Tender Offer Including Measures to Ensure the Fairness of the Tender Offer Price" in "3.
-Outline of Calculation" in "(4) Basis for Calculation firm" in "(Measures to Ensure the Fairness of the Tender Offer Including Measures to Ensure the Fairness of the Tender Offer Including Measures to Ensure the Fairness of the Tender Offer Price" in "3.
+Together with the Report, the Target Company has also received from the special committee the stock valuation report showing the results of the valuation of the Target Company Shares (hereinafter referred to as the "PwC Stock Valuation Report"), which was submitted by PwC to the special committee on July 7, 2020 (for an outline of the PwC Stock Valuation Report, please see "(v) Acquisition of a Stock Valuation Report by the Special Committee from an Independent Third-Party Valuation Firm" in "(Measures to Ensure the Fairness of the Tender Offer Including Measures to Ensure the Fairness of the Tender Offer Price and to Avoid Conflicts of Interest)" in "(ii) Background of Calculation" in "(4) Basis for Calculation of the Tender Offer Price" in "3.
 Outline of the Tender Offer" below).